twitocode/Tantalum/content/Six Essential Beliefs of Islam.md

 CreatedAt: 2024-05-02
 MOC: "[[Religion MOC]]"
 tags:
 - Unit-3
 aliases:
 - Allah
 - Angels
 - Djinna
 - Holy Book
 - Prophets
 - Day of Judgement
 - Predestination
 - Shayton
 TARGET DECK: Grade 11::HRT3M1::Unit 3 - Islam
 ---
 # Six Essential Beliefs of Islam

-## Allah #flashcard
+## Allah
 The one, merciful, infinite, compassionate, mighty, has no equal, is pure spirit.
 The creator of and provider.
 Knows the past, present and future, but does not act to alter or change it. **Allah desired unconditional submission to his will, anything less equals eternal damnation**
 <!--ID: 1718379549899-->